Birmingham Nursing Home Abuse Lawyer

 For many families, nursing home and elder abuse incidents often prompt understandable outrage.
 The abuse of a loved one leads to an increased desire to get justice.

 You may be contacted by an insurance company for the negligent nursing home and an agent may try to offer you a settlement to resolve your case.
-Rest assured, whatever you are offered will be woefully short of what you are actually entitled.
+But, whatever you are offered will be painfully short of what you are actually entitled.

 It is in your best interest to refuse to speak to any insurer until you have legal representation.
 Depending on the specific circumstances of your case, you may be eligible for various kinds of damages, and you do not want to jeopardize your ability to recover compensation because of something you said in a phone conversation recorded by an insurance company.